gitkraken/vscode-gitlens/README.md

 This repository contains both OSS-licensed and non-OSS-licensed files.

-All files in or under any directory named "premium" fall under LICENSE.premium.
+All files in or under any directory named "plus" fall under LICENSE.plus.

 The remaining files fall under the MIT license.